core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 1. Creating and managing OSCORE groups.
 This includes the assignment of a Gid to every newly created group, as well as ensuring uniqueness of Gids within the set of its OSCORE groups.

 2. Defining policies for authorizing the joining of its OSCORE groups.
-Such policies can be enforced locally by the Group Manager, or by a third party in a trust relation with the Group Manager and entrusted to enforce join policies on behalf of the Group Manager.

 3. Handling the join process to add new endpoints as group members.